September

 Echinacea purpurea 'Magnus'

 Magnus' Purple Coneflower€2.45Echinacea ‘Magnus’ is an outstanding selection of the 'Cone Flower'.
 Distinguished by the warm bright colour of its exceptionally large flowers, and horizontal petals.
-It has for many years been one of late summer's most garden worthy forms.
+This award winning variety has for many years been one of late summer's most garden worthy forms -

 Echinacea purpurea, Organic